alexras/lsmc/README.md

 Little Sound MC - a multitool for LSDJ .sav files

-## Under Heavy Construction

-This is almost done, but shouldn't be used for "production" purposes just yet.

 ## Installing

 First, download and install wxPython 3.0 [from their website][wxpython-download].